Abstract illustration of code brackets and a document icon connected by flowing lines

 FaxDrop sends faxes in under 90 seconds.
 Free tier available, no card required.

-Supported file types include PDF, DOCX, JPEG, and PNG.
-The API accepts files up to 10MB.
-Authentication uses a simple API key passed as an X-API-Key header.
+Authentication is a single API key passed as an X-API-Key header.
+Keys start with fd_live_ and you generate them in your account dashboard.
 No OAuth flows, no token refresh, no session management.

 cURL